-Also if you see flowers on the boat, don’t try and talk to the crew.
+If you happen to notice flowers on the boat, don’t try and talk to the crew.
 This is a good indicator that the boat is on charter, meaning there are guests on board.
 So do not try to leave your CV with the crew when they are under charter, this is highly unprofessional.

-Another good time to walk in the marina would be in the afternoon around 4 or 5 when the boats are finishing work for the day.
+Another good time to walk in the marina around 4 or 5 in the afternoon when the boats are finishing work for the day.

-This is a good time to maybe secure daywork for the following day, it is also when the crew will be heading off the boat.
-Either heading to the bars or the gym, it is a great opportunity for meeting the crew and socializing.
+This is a good time to potentially secure daywork for the following day.
+This is when the crew will be heading off the boat either to the bars or the gym and it is a great opportunity for meeting the crew and socializing.

 This isn’t going to happen.
-You need to dress the part.
-Make sure that you wake up early, shower and shave.
-Most boats will want you to be cleanly shaven.
-Owners normally don’t like beards or facial hair, so if you have one it is probably a good idea to shave it off before you try to apply for work.
+Make sure that you wake up early, shower, and shave.
+Most boats will want you to be clean shaven.
+Owners normally don’t like beards or facial hair, so it is a good idea to shave it off before you try to apply for work.

 Make sure you wear appropriate clothes.
 Superyachts have very high standards for personal hygiene.
 They don’t want anyone not taking care of themselves, taking care of their million-dollar boat

 If you have tattoos, try to cover them up.
-Although the industry is changing and they are becoming more acceptable, tattoos are still highly taboo and a lot of boats won’t hire you if you have visible tattoos.
+Although the industry is changing and they are becoming more acceptable, tattoos are still highly taboo and a lot of boats won’t hire you with visible tattoos.

 It is also a good idea to wear a nice pair of sunglasses while you dockwalk.
 It is going to be sunny and you are going to want to protect your eyes.
 However, make sure you take them off when talking to the crew.
 Shake their hands and make eye contact, you want them to remember you.

-If you are dockwalking your main purpose should be to find a permanent position.
-However, the more likely situation is going to be that you are going to start with daywork.
+If you are dockwalking, your main purpose should be to find a permanent position.
+However, you’re more likely to get hired and start with daywork.
 This is when the boat is looking for extra crew for side projects they have going on, mainly this will be on deck, but not always.

-Most of the deck work can be dirty and hands-on, and you probably don’t want to get your nice white polo t-shirt dirty, so it is a good idea to bring a change of clothes you don’t mind getting dirty.
+Most of the deck work can be dirty and hands-on, and you probably don’t want to get your nice white polo t-shirt dirty.
+Make sure to bring a change of clothes that you don’t mind getting dirty.

-When you are dockwalking you are not always going to see the crew out on deck working, sometimes it can be hard to know who you want to talk to and how to get ahold of them.
+When you are dockwalking, you are not always going to see the crew out on deck working.
+This can make it hard to know who you want to talk to and how to get ahold of them.
 The one thing to remember is, even if you can’ t see the crew, they can see you.

 Every yacht has a security camera system and there is always someone watching it.
 They want to make sure they know every single person that comes within 100 feet of their boat.